Abhijeetbyte/SQLite-PHP-Database/README.md

 ## Notes

 - Ensure your web server has write permissions to create and modify the `students.db` SQLite file.
-- The database file `students.db` will be created in the same directory as the PHP scripts.
+- The database file `students.db` will be created in the directory specified in the PHP scripts.
+- Implement security measures like restricting access to the database file using `.htaccess` for Apache or appropriate configurations for other web servers.
+- Set correct file permissions for the SQLite database file (e.g., `chmod 600` on Unix-based systems).